 Léalo en Español

-This document carries out that belief in written policy and provides specific parameters for the Illinois EPA's bureaus, divisions and offices to implement the policy to reduce environmental inequities, and to prevent and reduce pollution overall.
+The Illinois Environmental Protection Agency (Illinois EPA) is committed to protecting the environment and the health of the residents of Illinois, and to promoting environmental equity in the administration of its programs.
+This document carries out that belief in written policy and provides specific parameters for the Illinois EPA's bureaus, divisions, and offices to implement the policy to reduce environmental inequities.

-Key goals of this policy are as follows:
+Key goals of this policy:

 - to ensure that communities are not disproportionately impacted by degradation of the environment or receive a less than equitable share of environmental protection and benefits;

 - to strengthen the public's involvement in environmental decision-making, including in permitting and regulation, and where practicable, enforcement matters;

 - to ensure that Illinois EPA personnel develop common practices when implementing EJ concepts into Agency programs; and